abhisheksinha-989/ai_assistant/README.md

 ## License

-This project is for educational and development purposes.
-Ensure compliance with API providers' terms of service.
+MIT License - This project is completely free and open source.
+Anyone can use, modify, distribute, and commercialize this software for any purpose without restrictions.

 ## Support